 Work through communication exercises and learn strategies to help work through common issues that may arise in a relationship.
 This service is for couples wanting to work on their communication and handle issues in their relationship in a constructive way.
 Couples wishing to avoid separation may also use this service to help strengthen their relationship.
 Learn more

-Before you marry, use our services to learn about each others priorities, expectations, assumptions, concerns and hopes.
+Before you marry, use our services to learn about each other’s priorities, expectations, assumptions, concerns, and hopes.
 Learn about common issues that arise in marriages and strategies on how to handle them.
-This service can also be used to help draft pre-nuptial agreements and co-habitation agreements.
+This service can also be used to help draft pre-nuptial agreements and cohabitation agreements.
 Learn more

-The age of social media has created new influences for our teens to active participate in.
+The age of social media has created new influences for our teens to actively participate in.
 At times these voices appear louder than a parent’s viewpoint.
 We can help you unpack the conflicting views with your teen in a calm and productive way.